Iterable projects provide two levels of metrics:

 Click the View Email button to navigate to the template used in the campaign:

 Click the View Heatmap button to navigate to a heatmap that describes where users are clicking in a message:

 View different heatmaps for each of the variations of a campaign experiment by clicking on the dropdown on the left-hand side above the heatmap table:

 Use the search bar to filter for specific links or text.
 You can also view the raw link data by toggling on the "Show raw link data," which is useful for showing link stats for highly dynamic content.

 Click the Export Data button to export a variety of different reports as a CSV file.

-Remember to select which metrics you want to view from the dropdown on the right - none of them will be selected by default.
+Remember to select the metrics you want to view from the drop-down menu on the right (none of them will be selected by default).

 Events over time

 The following graph displays open, click, unsubscribe, bounce and other events over time: